 • Patients may have measurable or evaluable disease.

-• A tumor specimen obtained from relapsed metastatic or locally advanced disease (if applicable) must be submitted.
+• Patients must be willing to undergo biopsy and have accessible lesions for a new biopsy, or they must have sufficient tissue available from a biopsy performed for standard of care (specifications below).
+If patient does not have enough archived tissue available, a new biopsy is required.
+A tumor specimen obtained from relapsed primary, metastatic, or locally advanced sites of disease (if applicable) must be submitted.
 Acceptable samples include core needle biopsies for deep tumor tissue (minimum 4 cores) or excisional, incisional, punch, or forceps biopsies for cutaneous, subcutaneous, or mucosal lesions.
-Formalin-fixed, paraffin-embedded (FFPE) tumor specimens in paraffin blocks are preferred.
+Formalin-fixed, paraffin-embedded (FFPE) tumor specimens in paraffin blocks are preferred; FFPE tumor tissue sections on slides may be provided if sufficient material (15 x 10μ, unstained) is available.
 Fine-needle aspiration, brushing, cell pellet from pleural effusion, bone metastases, and lavage samples are not acceptable.

 • No prior therapy for metastatic TNBC.
 Patients who have received taxane-based adjuvant therapy are required to have a disease-free interval of at least 12 months after completion of taxane therapy.